Jsparrow/jsparrow.github.io/docs/rules/aritmetic-assignment.md

     Simplifies arithmetic operations that an compound operator where possible.
 ---

-# Add Parenthesis to Control Statements
+# Replace Assignment with Compound Operator

 [[toc]]